gwynncausing/atoani-icrop/README.md

 # AtoANI Recommendation System

 ## Purpose
-This recommendation system aims to help farmers using data analytics.
-The system asks for inputs from the user based on their location, what month to plant on, crop to plant, demand and productivity rate.
-The system will give back the recommendation based on their input on the land area needed and expected time of harvest.
+This recommendation system aims to help farmers using a demand-based matching algorithm.
+The recommendations are based on the crop, demand, and the order location.
+This project also comes with a dashboard where customers can post orders and farmers can take on the said orders.

 ## Authors
 - Cary Legaspi